chrischiedo/chrischiedo.github.io/_posts/2025-03-17-java-spring-boot-kubernetes-minikube.md

 | Springdoc-openapi   | Swagger documentation (OpenAPI 3.0)                                                |
 | Hibernate Validator | Bean/Object validation                                                             |

+The source code for the application is [available on GitHub](https://github.com/chrischiedo/books-rest-api-spring-boot).

 >Note: The project uses Spring Boot 3.4.0 and Java 21.

 ## Interacting with the application locally